-This content pairs with our “Improve Your Front Rack Position – Check Yourself Before You Wreck Yourself” blog.
+The front rack position mobility work in this article pairs with our “Improve Your Front Rack Position – Check Yourself Before You Wreck Yourself” article.
 Please start there to identify if you have the need to use any of these techniques in order to improve your front rack position.
-(Click here to go to part 1)

 We will go joint by joint as outlined in the previous blog, starting with the wrist and working our way up through the shoulder and to the thoracic spine.